sirasagi62/code-chopper/.llm/plan.md

 ## Current State
 The `src` directory contains the following modules:
-*   `boundary-aware-chunking.ts`: Likely handles the logic for identifying chunk boundaries.
+*   `chunking/boundary-aware-chunking.ts`: Handles the logic for identifying chunk boundaries.
-*   `cst-operations.ts`: Probably contains utility functions for manipulating the Concrete Syntax Tree (CST) or AST.
+*   `chunking/cst-operations.ts`: Contains utility functions for manipulating the Concrete Syntax Tree (CST) or AST.
-*   `file-extensions.ts`: May map file extensions to their corresponding tree-sitter parsers.
+*   `chunking/file-extensions.ts`: Maps file extensions to their corresponding tree-sitter parsers and language identifiers.
-*   `language-node-types.ts`: Likely defines the specific node types relevant for different programming languages within the AST.
+*   `chunking/language-node-types.ts`: Defines the specific AST node types relevant for different programming languages.
-*   `parser-factory.ts`: Responsible for creating tree-sitter parsers based on language.
+*   `chunking/parser-factory.ts`: Responsible for creating tree-sitter parsers based on language.
+*   `io/file-operations.ts`: (New) Will contain functions for reading and parsing files.

 ## Development Plan